 Webpages are rarely fixed in this day and age.
 Most modern webpages are dynamic, meaning that they use elements like expanding menus, slide out panels, and animations.
 Heat maps don’t perform accurately if the elements on the page are constantly changing.

 3. Splotches Make for General, Not Specific Data –

 Heat maps use splotches of color, which can give you a general idea about website activity; however, it’s not specific.
 For example, you may see a splotch of yellow over your CTA, but there may be another link nearby it.
-You’ll have to guess which one users were interacting with since heat maps aren’t providing you with defined conclusions.
+You’ll have to guess which users were interacting with, since heat maps aren’t providing you with defined conclusions.
 Basically, you have to draw conclusions yourself based on your interpretation of what you’re seeing.